Kilroy was here: In popular culture

-Kilroy has been seen in numerous television series and films, music and in computer and video games.

 Peter Viereck wrote in 1948 that "God is like Kilroy.
 He, too, Sees it all."

 Kilroy is seen scrawling "Kilroy is here" on a wall in Tennessee Williams's 1953 play Camino Real, which he revises to "was" before his final departure.
-Kilroy functions in the play as "a folk character...who here is a sort of Everyman."
+Kilroy functions in the play as "a folk character ... who here is a sort of Everyman."
 The graffiti appears on the cover of the first edition published by New Directions.
 Isaac Asimov's short story "The Message" (1955) depicts a time-travelling George Kilroy from the 30th century as the writer of the graffiti.

 Thomas Pynchon's novel V. (1963) includes the proposal that the Kilroy doodle originated from a band-pass filter diagram.

+The Move recorded a song called "Kilroy Was Here", written by Roy Wood, on their 1968 album Move.
+The lyrics specifically refer to the graffiti: "Kilroy was here / Left his name around the place / Kilroy was here / But I've never seen his face."
+In his 2024 book on Wood, James R. Turner writes that the song's narrator "speculates about [Kilroy's] identity using wonderful rhyming couplets, as well as commentating that Kilroy seems to get around a lot."

-Ken Young wrote a parody of 'Twas the Night Before Christmas which was transmitted to Apollo 8 on December 25, 1968.
+Ken Young wrote a parody of 'Twas the Night Before Christmas which was transmitted to Apollo 8 on 25 December 1968.
 It featured the lines "When what to his wondering eyes should appear, but a Burma-Shave sign saying, 'Kilroy was here'."

-In the 1975 M*A*S*H episode "The Bus", Hawkeye Pierce (Alan Alda) writes "Kilroy" in a dust-encrusted bus window as B.J.
+In the 1975 M*A*S*H episode The Bus, Hawkeye Pierce (Alan Alda) writes "Kilroy" in a dust-encrusted bus window as B.J.
 Hunnicutt (Mike Farrell) peers out from behind the window, his hands and nose resting on its top edge.

+In 1983, rock band Styx released their eleventh studio album, Kilroy Was Here.
+The album functions as a light rock opera.
+It tells the story of Robert Kilroy, a rock and roll performer who was placed in a futuristic prison for "rock and roll misfits" by the anti-rock-and-roll group the Majority for Musical Morality (MMM) and its founder Dr. Everett Righteous.
+When Jonathan Chance (played by guitarist Tommy Shaw) finally meets Kilroy at the very end of the song Mr. Roboto, Kilroy unmasks and yells, "I'm Kilroy!
+Kilroy!" ending the song.

-Kilroy was also featured on New Zealand stamp #1422 issued on March 19, 1997.
+Kilroy was also featured on New Zealand stamp #1422 issued on 19 March 1997.

 In the opening credits of the 2009 American sitcom Community, two Kilroys are drawn in blue ink on the inside of a paper fortune teller, their noses forming the L's of lead actor Joel McHale's name.

-Kilroy, also referred to as Mr. Chad, is featured in T. Kingfisher's 2019 novel The Twisted Ones.
+The 2022 horror film Killroy Was Here, directed by Kevin Smith, reimagined the character as Killroy [sic], a monster who is, according to Smith, "...A combination of Golem, the Boogeyman, and the Grim Reaper."